 Get the Beats Powerbeats Pro instead of the new AirPods

 The Beats Powerbeats Pro are everything the AirPods aren’t: they have distinguished nozzles that seal to the ear canal for a better fit and improved sound quality.
 You benefit from Apple’s latest H1 chip, which facilitates hands-free access to Siri and improves battery life.
-Speaking of, you get just under 11 hours of playback on a single charge.
+With a hair under 11 hours of playback, the battery life of the Beats Powerbeats Pro absolutely dwarfs that of every other true wireless headset.
+It’s not even close.

 Beats Powerbeats ProFull Review

 The ear hook design is comfortable and keeps the earbuds stable during workouts.
-Connection quality is excellent, again thanks to the H1 chip and Bluetooth 5.0 support.
+You’re going to want a good pair of earbuds for your athletic endeavors as music improves most athletes’ performances.
+You’ll never have to worry about skips or stutters with these as connection quality is excellent.
+Again, this reliability is thanks to the H1 chip and Bluetooth 5.0 support.
 The IPX4 rating certifies the earbuds can withstand any sweat flung at them, just don’t submerge them.

 Sound quality is great: the earbuds support AAC for lag-free, high-quality audio playback on iOS devices.
 If you have an Android device, have no fear.
 These still relay enjoyable audio with a notable bass bump, a Beats signature.